RokLenarcic/clj-rest-client/README.md

 If true then body parameters are sent as to-JSON serialized form params, otherwise body params are simply added to request as `:body`.
 Default true.

-#### instrument

-Every function defined by `defrest` has its own `fdef` args spec.
-If instrument option is true, then all generated functions are also instrumented.
-Defaults to true.

 ### Loading definition